chrisstef/defi-staking/README.md

 You need to have **[Metamask](https://metamask.io/)** installed and make sure you are connected to **[Rinkeby](https://www.rinkeby.io/#stats)** network.

-After you succesfully connect, claim some free USDT and stake it.
+After you succesfully connect, mint some free USDT and stake it.
 The airdrop will occur every 1 min.

 Patiently wait between transactions and refresh the page after every interaction with the blockchain in order to update the frontend.

 (Note: to prevent crashing, USDT amount staked should be less than 60.
-The app is not made for production use after all).
+The app serves as a demonstration of yield farming after all).